Georgia State Route 120: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Special routes

 Dallas–Hiram connector route

 State Route 120 Connector (SR 120 Conn.) exists within the south-central and southeastern parts of Paulding County.

-The route begins at an intersection with the SR 120 mainline (Buchanan Highway) southwest of Dallas, Georgia.
+The route begins at an intersection with the SR 120 mainline (Buchanan Highway) southwest of Dallas.
 It heads east as Scoggins Road to an intersection with SR 61 (Villa Rica Highway) At this intersection, the highway takes the name Hiram Sudie Road.
 It continues to the east and meets the Bill Carruth Parkway, before it reaches its eastern terminus, an intersection with SR 92 (Hiram Douglasville Highway) on the southwestern edge of Hiram.

 SR 120 Connector is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.